-The grassland and artificial surfaces within the site do not provide suitable foraging habitat for bats; the hedgerows do represent suitable commuting and foraging habitat for all bats.
-With riparian woodland and hedgerows being important along with the river and walls for these functions also.
+The grassland and artificial surfaces within the site do not provide suitable foraging habitat for bats; the hedgerows and in particular the surrounding riparian and mixed woodland do represent suitable commuting and foraging habitat for all bats.
+Riparian woodland and hedgerows being important along with the river and walls for these functions also.